dnelson/temet/docs/quantities.rst

             continue

         # find conditionals
-        if "if ptProperty in [" in line: m = re.findall("'(.+?)'", line)
+        if "if prop in [" in line:
+            m = re.findall("'(.+?)'", line)
             #m = re.search("'(.+?)'", line)
             if m: